-The graph below compares the En-ROADS Baseline scenario to baseline scenarios from seven different models, including the International Energy Agency’s (IEA) Current Policies Scenario in its World Energy Outlook (WEO) report in 2018, the IEA's Stated Policies Scenario in its World Energy Outlook 2020, and six major Integrated Assessment Models (IAMs) (Riahi et al., 2017; Rogelj et al., 2018; Gidden et al., 2019).
+The graph below compares the En-ROADS Baseline scenario to baseline scenarios from seven different models, including the International Energy Agency’s (IEA) Stated Policies Scenario in its World Energy Outlook 2020 and six major Integrated Assessment Models (IAMs) (Riahi et al., 2017; Rogelj et al., 2018; Gidden et al., 2019).

 For the IAMs, the baseline scenarios shown in the graph below are SSP2, a “middle of the road” scenario in which major economic, social, and technological trends do not change much from their historical trajectories.
 (To learn more about the Shared Socioeconomic Pathways (SSPs), this article by Carbon Brief is helpful).

 The En-ROADS Baseline scenario (the brown line below) for primary energy demand from coal aligns with or is slightly lower than these other models.
 It is higher than the IEA's Stated Policies Scenario (STEPS) 2040 forecast, it falls at the bottom of the 2050 IAM forecasts, and it falls at the lower end of the spread of the IAM 2100 forecasts.

 Note, the IEA's Stated Policies Scenario (STEPS) includes current and planned policies, including country Nationally Determined Contributions under the Paris Agreement, while the En-ROADS Baseline does not include these pledges.
 Read more about the Baseline scenario in En-ROADS in this FAQ.

 2. Several dynamics drive the persistence and growth of coal: